July 2020 progress

 Engage the community in developing and implementing an Institute-wide action plan for diversity, equity and inclusion.

 Following an extensive community engagement process, in September 2022, the Institute released the MIT Strategic Action Plan for Belonging, Achievement, and Composition.
 The plan is a framework to support local and Institute-wide efforts to advance practices, systems and behaviors that promote equity, value differences and establish conditions so that all members of our community can thrive.
-The 2022-23 academic year serves as a foundation year—a time for local units to collaborate and align their efforts with the framework proposed by the plan.
+The Institute Council on Belonging, Achievement, and Composition is charged with supporting the plan’s success and assessing the Institute’s progress.

 Graduate fellowships